This post is all about the most epic 3 day New Orleans itinerary.

 Planning your trip.

-Perhaps I seem dramatic, but it was absolutely a trip of a lifetime.
-However, to make this trip memorable, it did take quite a bit of research.
+My trip to Morocco is one of my most memorable.
+However, to make this trip as epic as it was, it took quite a bit of research.
 If you could take any bit of information from this post, it is these 3 words right here:

 MOROCCO IS BIG.